verachell/Endless-Ads-NanoGenMo-2021/README.md

 - ```ruby``` is installed on your machine and
 - you have the ```yeetwords.rb``` file from the YeetWords repository (see below for where to place it).

 To run this ad generator, first download the contents of this repository into your working directory.
-You will also need to download the ```yeetwords.rb``` file from the [YeetWords repository](https://github.com/verachell/YeetWords) (I used v 1.1.3) and place it at the same directory as ```ads.txt``` from this repository.
+You will also need to download the ```yeetwords.rb``` file from the [YeetWords repository](https://github.com/verachell/YeetWords) (I used v 1.1.3 but any version 1.1.0 and above should work) and place it at the same directory as ```ads.txt``` from this repository.

 Then in your command line, type ```ruby yeetwords.rb ads.txt```